Are language models rational? The case of coherence norms and belief revision

-It is a change that happens to it from an external source, not a direct response to rational forces by the model itself.
+It is a change that happens to it from an external source, not a direct response to rational forces like evidence.
+But the question remains how the model should update its beliefs and credences in other propositions given that a particular belief has been changed.
+If a belief changes, then this will likely lead to incoherence and inconsistency unless other beliefs change as well.
+To preserve coherence, any change in belief cannot just be local and isolated, it must also affect many other beliefs that are connected to that belief.
+Such connections can come in the form of logical relationships or probabilistic ones, for example, conditional credences.

-Nonetheless, the synchronic coherence norms that apply to the model will have an effect on what rational requirements there are for it after the change.
-Even if the change is not brought about by rational means, the resulting state after the change is subject to the synchronic norms of rationality like logical coherence and probabilism, assuming they apply to the model in the first place.
-The synchronic norms put rational pressure on the model's present state.
-No matter how it got into that state, through rational means or merely external causal forces, the synchronic norms require it to be in a coherent state afterwards.
+Thus, even when a belief change happens in a non-rational way, and not as the result of responding to evidence, there are other norms of rationality that require further subsequent belief changes.
+Those norms of rationality can require that, given a particular new belief, various other beliefs need to be adjusted in light of how they are connected to the new belief.
+If the model now believes that the butler did it, then it should stop believing that the maid did it.
+And if it increases its credence that the cook did it, then it should decrease its credence that one of the other people did it.

-Thus for many present language models diachronic rational norms like Bayesian updating do not yet apply, even if the model is fine-tuned for truthfulness.
-However, synchronic norms do apply in this case, and they apply no matter how the model got into its present state: through model editing to correct a false belief, or fine-tuning, or through other means that change its beliefs.
-As long as the model continues to aim at truthfulness, synchronic coherence norms continue to apply.
-Future models might more directly be under diachronic rationality norms, but for that to be so something like a notion of evidence for the model must be made sense of.
+This highlights that synchronic coherence norms generate rational requirements tied to belief change, even if that belief change was not itself done rationally.
+Even if the model is externally modified to hold a certain new belief, by fine-tuning or direct editing, the synchronic coherence norms require further changes in belief and credence to restore coherence or achieve it outright.
+Synchronic coherence norms can thus support conditional diachronic coherence norms, even if the model does not have the ability to respond to evidence.
+Conditional on having a given new belief, synchronic coherence norms require various revisions to its other old beliefs as well.